JocaPC/jquery-view-engine/README.md

 I looked at ReactJS and I liked it too, but in some cases JSX syntax and mixing JavaScript and HTML in the same place is not something that I would use to simply bind the object to HTML code.

 With respect to Mustache, Vue.js, and other alternative templating engines - I really need something simpler.
+Therefore, I decided to write a simple view engine for a simple use case.

 The question is - why we need a custom templating syntax?
 I believe that HTML is in most of the cases sufficient to describe template, so I wanted to use standard HTML as a view template.
-This is idea behind **JQVN** plugin - let's use plain HTML to define view template and just bind the object into the view to show the data.
+This is idea behind **JQVN** view engine - let's use plain HTML to define view template and just bind the object into the view to show the data.

+Also, why would we need custom attributes like for to tell the view engine that it should bind elements from array into the list or table?
+If the source is an array, view engine should be smart enough to figure out that array should be replicated in list (unfortunately most of the view engines are not so smart).

+Finally, do you hate when you need to populate form elements and then you set `value`, `cheched`, `selected` and other properties in each input field depending on the type.
+Would it be nice just to say that you want to put value “Hello” into an element with some id, and let view engine figure out how to place it?
+**JQVN** do exactly this magic.
+Whenever it finds some form input, it will look at the type and automatically determine should it set the `value`, `inner text`, `checked` property, etc.

+So, I wrote this view engine because I need a **Magic**.

 The only prerequisite is [JQuery library](https://jquery.com/) that is used to bind object into HTML template.